EricRohlfs/vsts_to_neo4j/readme.md

 Download and install Neo4J

+Install apoc into Neo4J.
+(Download and the apoc jar file in the plugins folder of Neo4J.
+If the plugins folder does not exist, just create it in the root of your database folder eg: logs, plugins, schema)

 ## Make default.cfg

 In the code folder, rename the default_cfg.txt file to default.cfg and change the values.